Spirals-Team/test4repair-experiments/results/chart/15/jGenProg/readme.md

 Nb of EvoSuite Tests: 125

-Nb of Failing EvoSuite Tests: 125
+Nb of Failing EvoSuite Tests: 6

 ---
 #Seed: 17

 ## Patch 26 #  jGenProg+MinImpact With Seed 17

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.JFreeChart : 1219